datalad-handbook/book/docs/usecases/remodnav.rst

 .. code-block:: bash

    # in the root of ``algorithm-paper`` run
-   $ datalad install -s git@github.com:psychoinformatics-de/remodnav.git
+   $ datalad install -d . -s git@github.com:psychoinformatics-de/remodnav.git

 This repository has also subdatasets in which the datasets used for testing live (``tests/data/``):